thorstone25/qups/README.md

 ## Citation
 If you use this software, please cite this repository using the [citation file](CITATION.cff) or via the menu option in the "About" section of the [github page](github.com/thorstone25/qups).

+> Brevett, T. (2024).
+QUPS: A MATLAB Toolbox for Rapid Prototyping of Ultrasound Beamforming and Imaging Techniques.
+Journal of Open Source Software, 9(101), 6772. https://doi.org/10.21105/joss.06772

 If you use any of the extensions, please see their citation policies:
 * [FieldII](https://www.field-ii.dk/?background.html)
 * [MUST](https://www.biomecardio.com/MUST/documentation.html)